akihirao/Traja_GRASDi/README.md

 ## Reference genome and the sequencing data
-The genome assembly of <i>Trachurus japonicus</i> developed by Dr. Atushi Fujiwara (Fisheries Research Agency, Japan) was deposited at DDBJ/ENA/GenBank under the accession AP029620-AP031217.
-The raw sequencing data were deposited into the DNA Data Bank of Japan Sequence Read Archive with the accession number DRA012187 and DRA012219.
+The assembly of T. japonicus has been uploaded to DDBJ/ENA/GenBank (AP029620-AP031217).
+Raw FASTQ files of GRAS-Di data were deposited in DRA/SRA/ERA ([PRJDB11775](https://www.ncbi.nlm.nih.gov/nuccore/?term=PRJDB11775)).